Priya Cooper: Recognition

 Cooper was selected to carry the Australian flag at the closing ceremonies for the 1992 and 1996 Summer Paralympics.
 She was awarded a Medal of the Order of Australia in 1993, was named the 1995 Paralympian of the Year, was the Young Australian of the Year for Sport in 1999, received an Australian Sports Medal in 2000, and was inducted into the Western Australian Hall of Champions in 2006 and the Swimming Western Australia Hall of Fame in 2008.
 In 1998, Cooper won a Dairy Farmers Sporting Chance award in swimming.
 That year, she also won a Curtin University of Technology John Curtin Medal.
 In 1999, she won the APC Merit Award.

 Cooper was chosen to officially open the Stadium at Curtin University in 2009.
 She attended the tenth anniversary celebrations for the Sydney Olympic and Paralympic Games held at Sydney Olympic Park in 2010.

 In October 2015, she became the fourth Paralympian to be inducted into the Sport Australia Hall of Fame.

 In 2022, she was inducted into Paralympics Australia Hall of Fame.
+In November 2023, Cooper was up[graded to Legend status in Western Australian Hall of Champions.
+In 2024, inducted into Swimming Australia Hall of Fame.

 Personal life

 Cooper studied at Curtin University, where she graduated with a degree in health promotion and media.
 She was also a public speaker, attending events to talk about disabilities.
 Cooper had a volunteer position, where she worked as a scriptwriter for a radio station in Perth.

 Cooper was a commentator for the 2002 Commonwealth Games, covering the swimming events.
 She is a Therapy Focus Ambassador, and a member of the Disabilities and Carer Council.
 She is actively involved in raising funds for several charities, and was part of the Great Pram Push event held in East Fremantle, Western Australia, a charity event that raised funds for the Starlight Children's Foundation and the Children's Leukaemia and Cancer Research Foundation.

-In 2022, she was appointed Chair of the Western Australian Institute of Sport.
+In 2022, she was appointed chair of the Western Australian Institute of Sport but resigned in 2023.

 Cooper is married to Paralympic swimmer Rodney Bonsack and has two children.
 Bonsack had both legs severed above the knees in an aircraft accident in 1987.
-Priya and her husband run motivational business, Success is a Choice Global, which is designed to help people maximise their lives.
+Cooper and her husband run a motivational business, Success is a Choice Global, which is designed to help people maximise their lives.